Ohio Fire Chiefs support bill allowing fireworks use in state

 “We remain concerned over any attempt to legalize discharge in the state of Ohio,” Arnold said in a quote provided to 2 NEWS.
 “Studies have shown that legalization leads to more frequency and severity in fireworks-related injuries to children.
 We hope Gov. Mike DeWine and the Ohio General Assembly will continue to be champions for children’s safety and reject fireworks legalization.”

-High-power fireworks used in community demonstrations will still require state licenses and training, such as 1.3g and 1.4g fireworks.
+Fireworks used in community demonstrations will still require state licenses and training.

 The are has seen two high-profile injuries in the last year related to fireworks.

-Note: Correction: This story said previously 1.4g fireworks would be illegal under the bill.
-According to Amy Pulles of the Blindness Institute, 1.4g fireworks would be legal under Senate Bill 72.